vaibhav18matere/books/README.md

 - 1. First, we must look inward.
 - 2. Next, we must examine ourselves critically.
 - 3. Finally, we must make our own decisions — without restraint, biases or popular notions.

+### 23rd APRIL => THE MIND IS ALL YOURS
+- 1. The body can be severely damage by disease or injured or disabled in a sudden accident.
+It can be imprisoned or subjected to torture.
+- 2. The breath can suddenly cease because our time has come,
+- or because someone has taken it from us.
+- 3. But up until the very end, our mind is ours.